Artifical Intelligence for Realtime Decisions

 You may already know the analysis tool → DXQequipment.analytics from our article "Smart paint shop with DXQequipment.analytics" published in March 2019.

 This tool helps to collect, evaluate and visualize robot and process data.
 The software seamlessly records all data from the painting process and analyzes it.
 Based on this, a ‘digital fingerprint’ is created for each painted car body.
-Learn more about the use of DXQequipment.analytics in the painting process in our article "Smart Paint Shop with DXQequipment.analytics".
+Learn more about the use of DXQequipment.analytics in the painting process in our article "Smart Paint Shops with DXQequipment.analytics".

 DXQequipment.analytics for oven